 The actual discomfort is very similar to donating blood.
-If you’re comfortable donating blood, you shouldn’t experience any issues when you make a plasma donation.
+If you’re comfortable donating blood, you shouldn’t experience any issues donating plasma.

-Once the donation center is ready to begin, you will be seated in a chair in a semi-reclined position.
+Once the donation center is ready to begin, you’ll be seated in a chair in a semi-reclined position.
 The procedure looks a lot like when you donate blood.

-In addition to the finger stick, an IV and needle will be used for drawing your blood.
+In addition to the finger stick, an IV and needle will be used to draw your blood.
 Your blood (minus the plasma, of course) will be returned to your body through the IV.

 Your blood is mixed with saline prior to being returned.
-This will be extremely cold and some people find it uncomfortable.
-You Bring a jacket or blanket with you.
+This can be extremely cold and some people find it uncomfortable.
+Bring a jacket or blanket with you.

 How Long Does Donating Plasma Take?

-While your first donation can take as long as 2-3 hours to complete the entire procedure, your next donation shouldn’t require more than ninety minutes.
+While your first donation can take as long as 2-3 hours to complete the entire procedure, your next donation shouldn’t take more than 90 minutes.